 Then we are told, “This is a time for robust dialogue and creative thinking.”
 Such phrases make me pause and go, hmmm ….
 An Orthodox person would think that maybe this is a time to dig deep into the Orthodox tradition, which has the answers we need.
 But no, let’s trust the experts and have “dialogue.”

-Of course much of the current agenda is framed as concern for others, in Christian language, love for neighbor.
-I would point out first, this narrative, which in basic says – if you are not obeying all the social mandates then you are a person who hates others and cares nothing for humanity – is traceable back to a secular source; a source that has slaughtered millions of unborn babies, and supported the general exploitation and denigration of humanity.
+Of course, much of the current agenda is framed as concern for others, in Christian language, love for neighbor.
+I would point out first, this narrative, which in basic says – if you are not obeying all the social mandates then you are a person who hates others and cares nothing for humanity – is traceable back to a secular source; a source that has slaughtered millions of unborn babies and supported the general exploitation and denigration of humanity.

-It is framed in the terms of “love for neighbor” because then any who question the motives, such as myself, are easily brushed off as those who care nothing for others.
+Many things are often framed in the terms of “love for neighbor” because then any who question the motives, such as myself, are easily brushed off as those who care nothing for others.